Lane Thomas Player Props: Nationals vs. Astros

 Lane Thomas At The Plate

-- Thomas leads Washington in total hits (71) this season while batting .284 with 25 extra-base hits.
+- Thomas leads Washington with 72 hits, batting .283 this season with 25 extra-base hits.

-- Among qualifying hitters in MLB action, his batting average ranks 31st, his on-base percentage ranks 72nd, and he is 52nd in the league in slugging.
+- He ranks 32nd in batting average, 73rd in on base percentage, and 52nd in slugging among qualified hitters in MLB action.

-- In 76.6% of his 64 games this season, Thomas has picked up at least one hit.
-He's also had 17 multi-hit games.

-- Thomas has had an RBI in 21 games this season (32.8%), including seven multi-RBI outings (10.9%).
-He has also driven home three or more of his team's runs in two contests.
+- In 32.3% of his games this year, Thomas has had at least one RBI.
+He's picked up more than one in 10.8% and driven in three or more of his team's runs in two contests.

-- He has scored in 34 games this year, with multiple runs seven times.
+- He has scored in 52.3% of his games this season, with two or more runs scored in 10.8%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.